 The data available indicate that our students are meeting our expectations in the program; students are performing well in many of the learning outcomes measured by the assessment plan.
 Nonetheless, the program's greatest problems lie in recruitment and successful completion of the program.
-We are currently developing new approaches to aiding students to complete the program and receive their degrees in a more timely fashion.
+We are currently developing new approaches to aiding students to complete the program and receive their degrees more quickly.
 Another potential problem facing both of our graduate programs is staffing.
 The department has lost a total of two faculty positions, and this hurts both our undergraduate and graduate programs.
 Not having an Americanist available to teach graduate courses has been a major handicap for efforts to move the program forward.
-The prospect of filling the position for the Fall 2019 semester is an encouraging one.
+The department is currently running a search to hire a new American historian; the addition of a new tenure-track historian has significant potential to revitalize the department's undergraduate and graduate programs, particularly the History Concentration of the Public Affairs Program.